By April Williams

 Spotlight Core Values: After we established clear core values, we implemented a team reward program with Bonusly that allows team members to reward one another with points that can be redeemed for monetary prizes.
 Each reward MUST be tied to a core value.
 This program allows us to talk about and reward our core values daily.
 We also meet as a company three times a year at our State of the Fig, where we talk about our core values and give examples of team members who exemplify them.

-Give Employees a Say: We are an EOS® company that allows us to all be on the same page regarding our corporate strategies, goals, and finances.
+Give Employees a Say: Our company runs on EOS®, which allows us to all be on the same page regarding our corporate strategies, goals, and finances.
 This policy creates an environment where issues are able to be brought up and everyone in the meeting has a chance to express their concerns and opinions.
 It has become our employees’ favorite meeting!
 As Saint John said, it’s crucial that your people feel like they have a voice.

 To that end, we also send out anonymous monthly surveys to our team that allows them to weigh in on different aspects of the business, including culture, compensation and pay rates, and company goals and direction.